In person day tickets are now sold out, but tickets are available to to watch the day online, live or for 14 days on catch up.

-Ten years after the death of David Bowie this landmark gathering of writers, filmmakers, musicians, artists and critics reflects on key points in his creative career, and Bowie’s own fascination with time.
+To mark a decade since the death of David Bowie, a landmark gathering of musicians, writers, filmmakers, artists and critics reflects on pivotal moments across his kaleidoscopic career and his own fascination with time.

-Across conversations and performance, we invite audiences to experience the artist anew and reflect on not only how time changed Bowie but how he changed our perceptions of it through his art, music, identity, fame and the fleeting beauty of being alive.
+Co curated by Arsalan Mohammad, creator of the Albumtoalbum podcast, this day of conversations, presentations and performances enables us to experience the artist anew and reflect on not only how time changed Bowie, but how he changed our perceptions of it, through his art, music, identity and fame, always reminding us of the fleeting beauty of being alive.

 Please note that the screening of Five Years, and the closing performance are not included in the online version of this event.
 The livestream will run from 12:15 to approximately 19:30 on the day, with all sessions subsequently available for seven days on catch up.